-As the Deputy Commander of the Chicago District, LTC Matthew A. Broderick assists the District Commander with water resources development in the Chicago metropolitan area, upper Illinois River watershed, Lake Michigan watershed in Wisconsin and the upper Wabash River watershed in Indiana – an area of about 31,500 square miles.
+As the Acting Commander and District Engineer of the U.S. Army Corps of Engineers (USACE)- Chicago District, LTC Matthew A. Broderick is responsible for water resources development in the Chicago metropolitan area, upper Illinois River watershed, Lake Michigan watershed in Wisconsin and the upper Wabash River watershed in Indiana – an area of about 31,500 square miles.

 The district’s primary missions focus on flood and costal storm risk management, navigation, aquatic ecosystem restoration, regulatory, emergency management, recreation and interagency support services.